MicrosoftDocs/visualstudio-docs/docs/vsto/deploying-an-office-solution-by-using-windows-installer.md

 The **Redistributables** page contains an item that's named **Microsoft VSTO 2010 Runtime**, but it refers to an older version of the runtime.
 Therefore, you could manually create a configuration file that refers to the most recent version.
 You must then put that file into the same directory as the configuration files for all of the other items that appear in the **Redistributables** page.

-#### To add the Visual Studio 2010 Tools for Office Runtime as a prerequisite
+#### To add the Visual Studio 2010 Tools for Office runtime as a prerequisite

 1. Open Notepad, and then paste the following XML into a text file.